 Wow.
-I should ask for reader input more often.
+I should ask for your input more often.
 You gals shared some great ideas!
 I didn’t think it was possible, but you changed my mind about some of my original ideas for this dining room makeover sponsored by American Express.
-After careful consideration, I chose products to buy with my Membership Rewards points, and I made a sketch of my plans—many of them inspired by you.
+After careful consideration, I chose products to buy with my Membership Rewards points, and I made a sketch of my plans — many of them inspired by you.

 I’m most excited about the china cabinet: a purchased buffet and custom hutch built to match my armoire and bookshelf (on the same wall).
 I’m trading my old blue and white dishes for all white dinnerware.
 That way, I can decorate my tabletop for any season with any color.